Watch: Egypt's Rafah border opens for evacuation of foreigners from war-torn Gaza

 The agreement would allow the movement of foreign passport holders and some critically injured people through the Rafah border crossing between Egypt and Gaza, though there is no timeline for how long the Rafah crossing will remain open for evacuation, the source added.

-Here's a video showing the first batch of people crossing the border:
+Here's a video showing the first batch of people who were able to enter the border:

 The agreement is not linked to other issues under negotiation such as the hostages held by Hamas or pauses designed to ease a humanitarian crisis in the enclave which is suffering from food, water, fuel and medical shortages, said the source.